UoMResearchIT/r-tidyverse-digital-humanities/index.md

 Introduction to R for non-programmers using gapminder data.

+_Abridged and modified from the Software Carpentry lesson [R for reproducible scientific analysis](http://swcarpentry.github.io/r-novice-gapminder)_

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
 R is commonly used in many scientific disciplines for statistical analysis and its array of third-party